viam-soleng/viam-ros2-integration/README.md

 #### Deploy modular resource
 To install, we can choose this module from our module registry and install it, use the [sample_config.json](./sample_configs/sample_config.json) to configure your robot.

-### Configuration

-### Viam running as root and rmw_fastrtps_cpp
-By default, rmw_fastrtps_cpp uses [eProsima](https://www.eprosima.com/index.php) DDS implementation, which makes use of [shared memory transports](https://fast-dds.docs.eprosima.com/en/latest/fastdds/transport/shared_memory/shared_memory.html) when communication is between entities running on the same processing unit (or host).

-Since viam by default starts as root, there are some shared memory issues.
-The current fix is to update the DDS implementation to use `UDPv4` as the only transport, see [fastdds_rpi.xml](./sample_configs/fastdds_rpi.xml) for the example config used in turtlebot4.

 ## Contact & Contributions
 We welcome pull requests and issues, if there are any issues you can email us at: